 1. It has green spaces galore for picnicking

 There are sooooo many green spaces in Vienna to lay your picnic blanket, lie back and look at the clouds.
 We’ve put together a list of the best picnic parks, check it out!

 2. You get to drink on boats – which pretty much means you’re on some fancy holiday

 There have been so many different kinds of boats that have popped up on the Danube in recent years – boats with slides on them, party boats, boats that transofrm into hovercrafts at the press of a button (ok, these might not exist, but they definitely should!)
 Anyway, lying back in a boat floating along up a river – what’s more summer holiday than that?!

 3. There are dozens of public spaces made for chilling in the sun with friends – for FREE!

-From the MQ to the Donaukanal, and plenty in between – there are plenty of spots in the city that become claimed by the people during the summer months as they gather with friends and use public spaces like their own living room.
+From the MQ to the Donaukanal, and plenty in between – there are plenty of spots in the city that have become claimed by the people during the summer months as they gather with friends and use public spaces like their own living room.
 Here‘s a list of some of the hot summer spots to meet with friends around the city.